libretro/docs/docs/guides/controller-autoconfiguration.md

 1. Append "(default-off)" to the configuration filename.
 2. Comment out the `input_vendor_id` and `input_product_id` lines in the config file.
+3. Do not add "(default-off)" to the values of the input_device_display_name and input_driver variables in the config file.
+The default-off status is already indicated by the filename, so these variables should remain unmodified for clarity.

 This approach allows users to manually enable the configuration when needed, preventing automatic application that could interfere with common devices, and helps ensure a smoother experience for users while still providing the necessary configuration options for those who require them.